codatio/codat-docs/docs/using-the-api/get-data.md

 :::note Configuring the sync schedule

 You can configure a sync schedule in the Codat portal to keep each data type at an acceptable freshness.
-For more information, please refer to your onboarding docs or contact [support@codat.io](mailto:support@codat.io).
+For more information, please refer to your onboarding docs or raise a ticket with our support team through [this form](https://codat.zendesk.com/hc/en-gb/requests/new).
 :::

 ## Request a specific data type